The Company: Avon

 - They do not give people access to the compensation plan on their website

-- The maintenance costs to be in business at the base level is very high
+- The maintenance costs to be in business at the base level seems quite high

-- The global sales are dropping steadily each year which is concerning
+- The global sales are dropping steadily each year which is somewhat concerning

 - They teach the warm market technique